discourse/discourse/docs/INSTALL-cloud.md

 You will need to be root through the rest of the setup and bootstrap process.

+### Email

+> ⚠️ **Email is CRITICAL for account creation and notifications in Discourse.** If you do not properly configure email before bootstrapping YOU WILL HAVE A BROKEN SITE!

+- Already have a mail server?
+Great.
+Use your existing mail server credentials.

+- No existing mail server?
+Check out our [**Recommended Email Providers for Discourse**][mailconfig].

+- For proper email deliverability, you must add valid SPF and DKIM TXT records in your DNS.
+See your email provider instructions for specifics.

 ### Edit Discourse Configuration

 Launch the setup tool at